 Pray that many from today’s people group will find joy in the Lord, and the pleasures of being with Him for eternity.

-Pray that Sinhalese believers will be filled with the fruit and the power of the Holy Spirit so they can be prepared to share Him with others.
+Pray that Sinhalese believers would be filled with the fruit and the power of the Holy Spirit so they can be prepared to share him with others.
 Pray for spiritual openness to Jesus Christ on the part of Sinhalese Buddhists.
-Pray that Malaysia will become a central point for a Sinhalese movement to Christ this decade.
+Pray that Malaysia would become a central point for a Sinhalese movement to Christ this decade.

 |Online Audio NT||No|